quixio/quix-streams/docs/read.md

 ### Buffer

-The Quix SDK provides you with a programmable buffer which you can tailor to your needs.
+Quix Streams provides you with a programmable buffer which you can tailor to your needs.
 Using buffers to read data enhances the throughput of your application.
 This helps you to develop Models with a high-performance throughput.

 You can use the `buffer` property embedded in the `Parameters` property of your `stream`, or create a separate instance of that buffer using the `create_buffer` method: